 While Dr. Kunin notes that there are no known risks associated with sleeping masks, Dr. Sadick suggests cross-checking the ingredient lists of your skin care products to ensure you’re not double-dosing on potent actives, like vitamin C or retinol.
 “Make sure there is no excess of these agents, as it can lead to skin irritation,” he says.

-Shop Sleeping Masks
+Shop 18 Sleeping Masks For Glowy Skin

 “I created this Noni Glow Sleeping Mask because I wanted an organic hydrating treatment that deeply moisturized my skin,” Kerr tells TZR.
 “It’s a bouncy, gel-like texture that dries as a translucent film over your skin to lock in moisture.
 It contains silver ear mushroom, coconut milk, caviar lime, kakadu plum, and natural hyaluronic acid to help boost moisture levels in your skin and deeply hydrates.
 It won’t rub off on your pillow!”

+This sleeping mask from Algenist is formulated to rehydrate and visibly brighten skin while you sleep.
 “When we sleep, our skin switches into recovery mode and is at its peak to receive the treatment benefits of formulas,” Yaiser explains.
 “Our SPLASH Sleeping Mask contains a red microalgae polysaccharide and skin-energizing electrolytes to help restore essential moisture to replenish dehydrated skin overnight.”

 “An overnight sleep product, like our Sleeping Collagen — which isn’t technically a sleep mask but a nourishing night cream that delivers collagen-boosting treatment benefits while you sleep — takes advantage of the skin renewal to deliver benefits while you dream away,” Yaiser explains.
 “It contains skin-mimicking ceramides, our patented alguronic ccid, and microalgae oil to help repair the skin barrier and visibly nourish the skin overnight.”

 This offering from Glow Recipe features over 70% avocado in the formula for an incredibly moisturizing mask that also boosts the skin’s natural production of collagen.
+It also includes encapsulated retinol and coffeeberry in order to brighten your skin and depuff the appearance of dark circles.
+Using this vegan, cruelty-free sleeping mask will have you waking up to brighter, more awake-looking eyes by morning.

 Looking for bouncier, glowier skin?
 Slather on a coat of Glow Recipe’s Watermelon Glow Sleeping Mask — a new classic.
+Its formula features watermelon extract to deliver essential vitamins and soothe irritation, hyaluronic acid to hydrate skin, AHA to gently exfoliate and hydrate, and peony root to brighten and soothe skin.

 Sheisedo’s take on the sleeping mask trend includes yuzu citrus, which is high in vitamins A, C, and E, in order to help moisturize, hydrate, and brighten dry skin overnight.
+The formula includes AHA and glycolic acid, and is free of sulfates SLS and SLES, parabens, and phthalates.
+Not only can it be used as an overnight mask, but Shiseido also recommends using it as a 10-minute intensive treatment.

 Building on the formula of LANEIGE’s OG sleeping mask, this hypoallergenic product is specifically designed to soothe irritated and sensitive skin.
 With the ingredient of fermented forest yeast extract, this overnight mask strengthens the skin’s moisture barrier for a healthy and hydrated complexion.
+Apply it before you sleep to give your skin deep nourishment during the hours when it’s most vulnerable due to moisture loss.

 Dr. Neil Sadick, founder and president of Sadick Dermatology